wrld3d/wrld-poi-api/README.md

 ##### Create a POI Set

-To create a new POI Set, make a RESTful request passing the name of the POI set:
+<a name="newpoiset"></a>To create a new POI Set, make a RESTful request passing the name of the POI set:

 ```sh
 $ curl -v -XPOST https://poi.eegeo.com/v1/poisets/?token=dev_auth_token -d '{"name":"my-poi-set"}'